-- If licensing is introduced, thorough testing of the online application form was suggested - Some early adopters of the previous scheme claimed the online application form was difficult to navigate and asked whether it would be easier to operate this time around and be clearer if the scheme was to go ahead.
-Others also stated they had issues with this, saying that the application process will need to be thoroughly tested this time around.
+• Some early adopters of the previous scheme claimed the online application form was difficult to navigate and asked whether it would be easier to operate this time around and clearer, if the scheme was to go ahead.

+Others also stated they had issues with this, saying that the applications process will need to be thoroughly tested this time around.

-Applications will be taken using an online app, which is in use at many other Councils across the country and has a good track record
+Applications will be taken using an online app, which is in use at many other councils across the country and has a good track record.